ryanstwrt/FRIDGe/docs/source/Assembly.md

 `Coolant` is a string used to create a material for the coolant.
 `Assembly Material` is a string used to create a material for the assembly.
 `Pins Per Assembly` is an integer of the number of pins for the assembly.
-Note: This number should fit an exact number of rings required, Table 5, shows pins are required for a given number of rings.
+Note: This number should fit an exact number of rings required, Table 3, shows pins are required for a given number of rings.

+Table 3.
+Variables for Smear Assembly YAML file.

 |Number of Rings | Number of Pins/Assemblies|
 |----------------|--------------------------|